vitoriarlima/somo-rl_fork_vitoria/README.md

 These plots will be stored in the directory `test_run/results_training/reward_plots`

-### Running a trained policy/Rolling out the policy:
+###  C. Running a trained policy/Rolling out the policy:

 After you've started training and have the final policy file (or a callback policy file), you can easily run a rollout of it in simulation to get a sense of its performance.
 This is done with `run_policy.py`, which has a number of command line args.